oliviercreurer/compass/README.md

 Head to the `params` menu to switch between two clocking options:

-- Internal -- a handful of commands are available to modify this clock's speed and direction
+- `Internal` -- a handful of commands are available to modify this clock's speed and direction
-- Crow (input 1) -- note that the commands intended for to the internal clock are disabled when this mode is selected
+- `Crow (input 1)` -- note that the commands intended for the internal clock are disabled when this mode is selected

 #### Keys and Encoders